 This method of a monolithic core sprinkled in with services works especially well when all the data necessary for a job can be shared through the message sent to start the job.
 The service needs no data storage, and we’ve basically set up a delegation service for the main application that should be easy to scale.

-By focusing on a monolithic master that drives other small services, you can retain many of the advantages of a monolithic infrastructure with only a little extra maintenance on the smaller services.
+By focusing on a monolithic controller that drives other small services, you can retain many of the advantages of a monolithic infrastructure with only a little extra maintenance on the smaller services.
 By putting those services into the cloud, you can limit the necessity for managing infrastructure around them even further.

 Over time, this monolith with small services attached to it can grow into a fully service-oriented architecture.